Do You Know How To Create A

 These palettes were created as a new generation of color analysis, which was made most popular by Carole Jackson, who created the Color Me Beautiful system, where she categorized your coloring as a Spring, Summer, Winter, or Autumn.
 Working with Carole and her team earlier in my career, and as their national trainer, I learned a great deal.
 I am where I am today because of Carole’s creations.
 Thank you, Carole!

 As I moved into corporate America with this newfound journey, I began to see how adjustments needed to be made to make the information more marketable for men as well.
-Male CEOs didn’t like being called a “Spring”, so I adjusted the names to universal elements.
-That is how it became Fire, Air, Earth, and Water.
-You can click here to learn more about the 4-Season system by Color Me Beautiful.
+Male CEOs didn’t like being called a “Spring”, so we have new color system for men coming up in the fall of 2023.

 We also added new colors and changed names to accommodate the current market.
 In addition, we created the Numerical Charting System™ so that professionals could learn how to make the most of their budget wardrobe dollars.
 In short, our system reduces your shopping time by 50% and your mistakes by 100%.